redis/redis-doc/topics/cluster-tutorial.md

 I'm aware of the following implementations:

 * [redis-rb-cluster](http://github.com/antirez/redis-rb-cluster) is a Ruby implementation written by me (@antirez) as a reference for other languages.
 It is a simple wrapper around the original redis-rb, implementing the minimal semantics to talk with the cluster efficiently.
-* [redis-py-cluster](https://github.com/Grokzen/redis-py-cluster) appears to be a port of redis-rb-cluster to Python.
-Not recently updated (last commit 6 months ago) however it may be a starting point.
+* [redis-py-cluster](https://github.com/Grokzen/redis-py-cluster) A port of redis-rb-cluster to Python.
+Supports majority of *redis-py* functionality.
+Is in active development.
 * The popular [Predis](https://github.com/nrk/predis) has support for Redis Cluster, the support was recently updated and is in active development.
 * The most used Java client, [Jedis](https://github.com/xetorthio/jedis) recently added support for Redis Cluster, see the *Jedis Cluster* section in the project README.
 * The `redis-cli` utility in the unstable branch of the Redis repository at Github implements a very basic cluster support when started with the `-c` switch.